 Information for Unemployed Workers

 Apply for free skills training now!
-In November 2014, the Maine Department of Labor reopened the application period for its Competitive Skills Scholarship Program in 10 counties.
-This gives Mainers with low incomes a real chance to gain meaningful job skills: covers most costs for certificate programs and two and four year degrees.
-It is unclear how long this enrollment period with last.
+As of June 2016, the Maine Department of Labor has openings for the Competitive Skills Scholarship Program in 5 counties.
+This gives Mainers with low incomes a real chance to gain meaningful job skills.
+It covers most costs for certificate programs and two and four year degrees.
+It is unclear how long this enrollment period will last.
 Get more details and application form here.

 - Termination of Employment